ROHITHTHUKKARAM/Module1/README.md

 ## Result
 Thus, the program as been executed successfully.

-# Datatypes-Read and Print a String in Python
+# 5.Datatypes-Read and Print a String in Python

 ## 🎯 Aim
 To write a Python program to read a string from the user and then print it.